paul-hammant/tbd/content/vcs-choices/index.md

 [Website](https://www.perforce.com/)

 Perforce is a closed-source, industrial strength VCS.
 Pixar store everything needed to make a movie in it, and Addidas store all their designs in it.
-Until 2012, Google had their Trunk in it, and only moved off it because their non-functional needs exceeded it.
+Until 2012, Google had their Trunk in it, and moved off to an in-house solution it because their non-functional needs exceeded it.
 Perforce is peculiar in that 'p4d' (a single server-side executable binary file) is the whole server and does not need to be installed - just executed.

 Perforce is the last VCS technology that ordinarily maintains the read-only bit on the developer workstation.
 You definitely need a plugin for your IDE to handle the wire operations with the server, so you are not confronted with the